Bespoke Handcrafted Cruise & Stay Holidays -Save up to £50pp & Reduced Deposits on selected departures (T&C's apply~)

 This unique attraction is made of solid steel and is located on the picturesque Sydney waterfront.
 The world’s largest fiddle, as soon as your cruise ship docks on the waterfront you’ll be created by this 60 foot tall fiddle- which was constructed in 2005 by Cyril Hearn.
 A tribute to the Celtic community and the folk music it brought to Sydney, this incredible sight offers the perfect backdrop.

-Time at Port: from 9 AM to 10 PM
+Time at Port: from 11 AM to 8 PM

 As Nova Scotia’s capital, Halifax has a great balance between trendy, urban city adventures and a plethora of water-sports, hiking and mountain-biking.
 Visitors can easily explore the highlights of the city on foot, admiring the Halifax waterfront and tasting a range of craft beers at multiple breweries before enjoying the exhilarating atmosphere of live ice-hockey.
 Many free performances are frequently held on the harbour, such as acrobatics, dancers and magicians.

-Things to do in Halifax - Overnight onboard:
+Things to do in Halifax:

 Halifax Citadel National Historic Site